Engage-Press/monorepo/src/fonts/fonts.typ

 / Jost\*: A geometric sans, similar to Futura, by Indestructible Type / Libre Clarendon: A slab-serif, by Impallari Type
 / Vollkorn: A transitional serif, by Friedrich Althausen et al.
+/ IBM Plex: Paired fonts, a grotesk serif and a humanist sans.

 I'm considering including Coelacanth, but that's under active development right now.